github-pfeifer-syscon-de/genericImg/README.md

 My suggestion is to use a package manager for you operating system (at least for linux this should not be too difficult).
-As an example there is a `PKGBUILD` (for use in `build`, unmaintained) that works for me with Arch-Linux.
+As an example there is a `PKGBUILD` that works for me with Arch-Linux (it uses a separate `build` directory, unmaintained)).
 Requires the extra step to install the package but avoids the issues mentioned above.
+As an additional bonus, this will be sensitive to existing files ...

 ### Autotools issues